cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 (Default: 8)
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 (Default: false)
 * `STATUS_MONITOR_INTERVAL`: Time interval (in s/m/h.
 For example, 3600s or 60m or 1h) for monitoring memory queue pressure.
 Use to help with back-pressure insights.
 (Increases CPU load.
 Use for insights purposes only) Default is 0s (Disabled).
+* `DROP_WARN_THRESHOLD`: Threshold for the count of dropped events in case the downstream is slow.
+Based on the threshold, the errors will be logged.

 - - - -